GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger/index.md

   Learn how to register attribution triggers to count your conversions.
 description: >
   Learn how to register attribution triggers to count your conversions.
-date: 2022-03-01
+date: 2022-12-15
-updated: 2023-05-15
+updated: 2023-06-29
 authors:
   - maudn
 ---

 An **attribution trigger** is the event that tells the browser to capture conversions.

-By following the steps in this document, you can register triggers to register conversions that the browser will then attribute to the relevant source events — namely, ad impressions or ad clicks.
+By following the steps in this document, you can register triggers to register conversions that the browser will then attribute to the relevant source events—namely, ad impressions or ad clicks.

 ## Registration methods